tomcritchlow/tomcritchlow.github.io/_posts/2023-04-18-roadmap-territory.md

 The tension of course with these workshop sessions is that "strategy" and "roadmaps" are abstract concepts and not particularly useful.
 What can you accomplish in a two-day session that has real value for a client?

-In early conversations with clients we usually settle on "prioritization" as the tangible output.
-As in - we'll come out of the two days with "a prioritized roadmap" or a "set of strategic priorities".
+In early conversations with clients we usually settle on "prioritization" as the tangible output, as in - we'll come out of the two days with "a prioritized roadmap" or a "set of strategic priorities".

-The reality is a bit messier than that - the value from the session typically ends up a mixture of clarity around the big picture and which direction we're headed, combined with a few very specific key breakthroughs which unlock immediate action on projects.
+The reality is a bit messier than that - the value from the session typically ends up a mixture of: clarity around the big picture, combined with a few very specific key breakthroughs which unlock immediate action on projects.

 This could be a useful insight around content distribution, or an insight about SEO success, or an insight around job responsibility for an upcoming hire, or a key way to separate or integrate different business units.